 Editing and Manuscript Assessors

 You will also find a data base of editors on The Institute of Professional Editors (IPEd) website HERE.
 IPEd also has branches in most Australian states or territories.
-The links to these branches can be found HERE.
+For further information, see: https://www.iped-editors.org/

 For writers in other states, please also check with your state writing centres, or in some cases, check with your local writing centre.
-Please see the section: State Writing Centres.
+Please see the section above: State Writing Centres.

 For authors who are not represented by an agent, the Australian Society of Authors will review publishing contracts for writers, but you must be a member of the ASA to access this service: https://www.asauthors.org/services/contract-assessment